Homenetmen Aleppo Club: History

 Prior to the foundation of the Syrian official football league, the club have competed in various regional competitions in the Aleppo Governorate such as the regional league of Aleppo and the Aleppo Municipality Shield (درع بلدية حلب).

 They have played in the Syrian Premier League starting from the first ever season in 1966–1967 until 1982–1983 when they were relegated to the 2nd division.
 Since then, the team failed to return to the top level.

 During 2011–2012 season, the club came 5th in the Syrian 2nd Division; 4th Regional Group, thus maintaining their place in the current level (second highest in Syria) for the next season.

+In August 2025, the Syrian Ministry of Youth and Sports announced an official decision to rename Al-Yarmouk SC to its original and historical name, "Homenetmen Aleppo Club."